buraksekili/docs/docs/authorization.md

 ### Users service related policies

 - By default, Mainflux allows anybody to create a user.
 If you disable this default policy, only *admin* is able to create a user.
+This default policy can be disabled through an environment variable in deployment time.

 ### Things service related policies